aragon/developer-portal/docs/osx/03-reference-guide/plugins/counter-example/v2/CounterV2.md

 ### public variable newVariable

-A new varaible added in V2.
+A new variable added in V2.

 ```solidity
 uint256 newVariable